 The cost of the treatment program is the responsibility of the student.
 Students must select an approved program which meets the commonly accepted standards of the profession of alcohol and drug rehabilitation treatment.

-The type and standards of drug and alcohol testing used by Research College of Nursing are determined by the testing organization (Concentra) and are outlined in the Research Medical Center Illegal Drug and Alcohol Policy.
+The type and standards of drug and alcohol testing used by Research College of Nursing are determined by the testing organization as outlined in the HCA HR Substance Use in the Workplace policy.